couchrest/couchrest_model/README.md

       username: test
       password: user

-Note that the name of the database is either just the prefix and suffix combined or the prefix plus any text you specifify using `use_database` method in your models with the suffix on the end.
+Note that the name of the database is either just the prefix and suffix combined or the prefix plus any text you specify using `use_database` method in your models with the suffix on the end.

 The example config above for example would use a database called "project_test".
-Heres an example using the `use_database` call:
+Here's an example using the `use_database` call:

     class Project < CouchRest::Model::Base
       use_database 'sample'